spartokos99/MusicMetaWriter/README.md

 2. Extract & run `MusicMetaWriter.exe` (Windows) / `.app` (macOS) / executable (Linux)
 3. Load files or a folder via the buttons on the top left → start tweaking & exporting!

+### **MacOS Users**
+Since I didn't join the apple developers program, I can't codesign my app now.
+So when you unzip the downloaded archive and try to open the app, it could tell you that the file is damaged, but its not.
+Apple adds an attribute to non-codesigned apps when unzipped from an archive.

+> Just run the **Unlock.command** file or type `sudo xattr -d com.apple.quarantine ./MusicMetaWriter.app`

 ## 🛠️ Requirements

 - **Windows** 10/11 (tested on Win11 x64)